AnthonyEdmonds/govuk-laravel/docs/components/date-input.md

 ### Values

-You may provide the current values of the inputs with a keyed array:
+You may provide the current values of the inputs with a Carbon instance or a keyed array:

 ```php
 [